Prince George Winyah Episcopal Church – Georgetown, South Carolina

 South Carolina | SC Picture Project | Georgetown County Photos | Prince George Winyah Episcopal Church

-The interior is lined with traditional box pews and features hand-carved woodwork and flagstone flooring.
-The church was severely damaged during the Revolutionary War but received repairs and several additions in 1809.
+The church’s interior is lined with traditional box pews and features hand-carved woodwork and flagstone flooring.
+The church was severely damaged during the Revolutionary War and was even used as a stable for British troops.
+Yet the edifice received repairs and several additions in 1809.
 The tower and steeple were not added until 1824.

 Several notable South Carolinians, including Governor Robert Francis Withers Allston, are buried in the church’s cemetery.

 Prince George Winyah Episcopal Church is listed in the National Register as part of the Georgetown Historic District: